---

 | $K$ | generic | 3 | 4 |

-Using the same model and prior as the Ellsberg study ensures that any difference in results is attributable to the LLM change (GPT-4o vs. Claude), not to modelling differences.
+Using the same model and prior as the Ellsberg study ensures that any difference in results is attributable to the LLM change (GPT-4o vs. Claude), not to modeling differences.

 ## Model Validation {#sec-validation}